 Employers often provide graduate positions and internships for us to advertise on their behalf.
-These opportunities will be posted on our Facebook page and on our Graduate positions and Internship page.
+These opportunities will be advertised through MyCareer.

 For a more comprehensive list of graduate opportunities, it is also recommended to visit GradConnect.